ripDZL/Ripcord-Parsing-Fix/README.md

 # Ripcord Parsing Fix (Windows Only)
 Patches the "Parsing: Invalid map key" error in Ripcord by modifying specific bytes in the executable.

-This tool creates a backup of the original `Ripcord.exe` file and applies the patch at fixed offsets.
+This tool creates a backup of the original `Ripcord.exe` file and applies patches at offsets `0xB8FBF` and `0xB8FC0`.

 ## 🔧 Usage
 1. Download the latest `patcher.exe` from the [Releases](https://github.com/ripDZL/Ripcord-Parsing-Fix/releases) tab.